javafx-maven-plugin/javafx-maven-plugin/README.md

 </plugin>
 ```

-To create your executable file with JavaFX-magic, call `mvn jfx:native`.
-The jar-file will be placed at `target/jfx/native`.
+To create your executable file with JavaFX-magic and some installers (please see official oracle-documentation which applications are required for this), call `mvn jfx:native`.
+The installers will be placed at `target/jfx/native`.